-| Schemes using Social Media and the Internet
+Schemes using Social Media and the Internet

 Туре Outline Impersonation and hijacking The perpetrator hijacks a real online account, impersonates the account owner, asks the victim to purchase electronic money such as Amazon gift cards at a convenience store, gets the victim to send them a photograph of the card code, then disappears with the money.
 Billing scams and one- click scams While perusing an adult site or dating site online, the victim is enticed to visit a user-pays (scam) site, and finds it impossible to close the site page.
 They are sent an invoice for usage fees by email and pay it off.
 In some malicious cases the invoice notification is sent through a court of law (or imitation thereof).
 "Sakura" sites A "sakura" (lure), pretending to be a celebrity, the head of a celebrity production firm or the like plays on various consumer desires to lure their victims to a certain paid website, and defrauds them of large sums of money.
 In other cases, fraudsters can approach you with enticements such as "I'll pay you if you can give some advice to one of my celebrities."
 Dating sites Services designed for people seeking relationships with members of the opposite sex.
 They post information on relationship opportunities in online message boards.
 Many cases are reported of criminal activity such as blackmail and fraud.
+There have also been reports of cases where people met through dating sites repeatedly demand purchase of shopping credit points and the like.